What You'll Learn

 Fee Structure

-Fast Lane (recommended for maximum exposure):
+Fast Transfer (recommended for maximum exposure):

 - Seller commission: 20% of sale price